 ●The patient's symptoms have exceeded the typical recovery period for a sport-related concussion.

 ●The symptoms are negatively affecting the patient's quality of life to such a degree that the possible benefit of treatment outweighs the potential risks of the medication being considered.

 ●The clinician caring for the patient is knowledgeable and experienced in the assessment and management of sport-related concussion or concussive brain injury in general.

-A discussion of specific medications for the management of concussion other than those mentioned above is beyond the scope of this topic but is reviewed in the reference .
+A discussion of specific medications for the management of concussion other than those mentioned above is beyond the scope of this topic but is reviewed in the references [5,60,61].

 INDICATIONS FOR SUBSPECIALTY REFERRAL OR CONSULTATION — Many young athletes with sport-related concussions are managed by athletic trainers or primary care physicians.
 Children and adolescents with concussion caused by other mechanisms also commonly follow-up with their primary care provider.
 Patients with the following findings warrant referral to a physician with specific expertise in managing pediatric concussion (eg, sports medicine specialist, physiatrist or neurologist):

-●Prolonged symptoms of concussion (eg, persistent symptoms 10 days after injury)
+●Persistent symptoms of concussion (eg, persistent symptoms 10 days or longer after injury)

 ●Patients with multiple concussions occurring with progressively less force and/or associated with more intense symptoms or greater cognitive dysfunction (see 'Retirement from contact sports' below)